Sanyam-Garg/Cybersecurity_DSC/README.md

     * [HTTP in detail](https://tryhackme.com/room/httpindetail)

 * It is advised to go through the above rooms in a chronological order.
-> PS: Rooms on tryhackme are basically modules consisting of a educational and practical material on a certain topic.
+> PS: Rooms on tryhackme are basically modules consisting of educational and practical material on a certain topic.

 ## What to do?
 * You need to go through the above rooms extensively, and try to understand these basics.
 If you get stuck anywhere, Google is your best friend!